BleuBleu/FamiStudio/Docs/docs/instruments.md

 ## Replacing arpeggios by another

-Much like instrument, you can replace every usage of an arpeggio by another by simply dragging an arpeggio on to another.
-FamiStudio will prompt you to confirm the replacement.
+Much like instrument, you can replace every usage of an arpeggio by another by using the "Replace Arpeggio..." option from the context menu.

-## Copying arpeggios

-You can also copy the sequence of note from one arpeggio to another by dragging the little note icon (the one on the right side) on to another arpeggio.